brunobaudry/moodle-local_deepler/README.md

 At this time, Course Translator does not have the ability to translate advanced usage of mlang in content.
 For example, this includes the use of multiple mlang tags spread throughout content that utilize the same language._

+**Note**: Still you can add untranslated content, after a first insertion of mlang tags, before and/or after, the parser should then leave them in place.

 ### Image display

 Currently images are only displayed in the preview but not in the text editor.
 Instead, the alt attribute content is highlighted.